Frequently Asked Questions

 tools/open_trace_in_ui -i /path/to/trace

-The Perfetto UI and trace processor do support overlapping B/E/X events, in compliance with the JSON spec.
+The Perfetto UI and trace processor do not support overlapping B/E/X events, in compliance with the JSON spec.
 As stated in the spec, events are only allowed to perfecty nest.

 A common problem is that users want to use Perfetto analysis and visualization tooling but they don't want to instrument their program.
 This can be because Perfetto is not a good fit for their use-case or because they may already have an existing tracing system.